hussam95/hussam95/README.md

 > - SQL and NoSQL databases and their integration in data analysis and ML workflow
 > - MLOps using simple web apps

-4. 👯 I’m looking to learn more on:
+4. 👯 I’m looking to learn more of:
 > - Production-grade MLOps
 > - Web Development
 > - Cloud Techonlogies AWS, Azure, etc.